sarathk73/SentinelEye-WIDS/README.md

 ```
 4. **Dependencies Installation:**

--Ensure you have Python installed on your system.
+  - Ensure you have Python installed on your system.
--Install the pyTelegramBotAPI library using pip:
+  - Install the pyTelegramBotAPI library using pip:
 ```bash
      pip install pyTelegramBotAPI
 ```